j0rpi/SmurfRP-Source/README.md

 I don't care.

 # What is SmurfRP?
-It was the biggest Garry's Mod server in Scandinavia from 2013-2014.
+It was the largest Garry's Mod server in Scandinavia from 2013-2014.